Media-Lounge/magento2-storyblok-integration/README.md

 | $image | Image URL |
 | $param | Transformation parameters for Storyblok Image Service |

 Storyblok offers an [Image Service](https://www.storyblok.com/docs/image-service) that allows you to transform image's size, format, quality amongst other things.
-This method provides a convinient way of interacting with it so we are able to modify images on the fly.
+This method provides a convenient way of interacting with it so we are able to modify images on the fly.

 **Usage:**